There are plenty of ways to make money with your blog, but not too many pay more for less work than sponsored posts.

-A media kit is just a simple pdf file that has a little about you and your site, your traffic data and social media follower counts.
+A media kit is a simple pdf file that has a little about you and your site, traffic data, and social media follower counts.

-Keep each contact in a spreadsheet (or add them to your email list).
+Keep each contact in a spreadsheet or even with a tag in your email marketing provider.

-To do this with ConvertKit (who I use for email marketing), add the emails and tag them as sponsors.
-You can send periodically send an email to the list with your updated blog stats stating you’re open for sponsored post opportunities.
+To do this with ConvertKit, add the emails and tag them as sponsors.
+You can then send an email periodically to the list with your updated blog stats stating you’re open for collaborations.

 This contact list is so valuable.
 It will be the well that you can keep going back to year after year.